kexiZeroing/kexiZeroing.github.io/src/posts/form-validation-with-react-hook-form-and-zod.md

 // { username: string }
 ```

+Sometimes you don't trust the data entering your app.
+For those cases, you should use Zod.
 Let’s build a schema for our form.

 ```js
 const formSchema = z